-Cloudflare is a security, performance, and reliability company headquartered in the United States (US) that delivers a broad range of network services to businesses of all sizes and in all geographies.
-We help make them more secure, enhance the performance of their business-critical applications, and eliminate the cost and complexity of managing individual network hardware.
-Cloudflare's Anycast network – which is powered by more than 200 Edge servers around the world, as described here – serves as the foundation on which we can rapidly develop and deploy our products for our customers.
+Cloudflare is a security, performance, and reliability company headquartered in the United States with global operations including five offices in Europe that delivers a broad range of network services to businesses of all sizes and in all geographies.
+We help make our customers’ websites and Internet applications more secure, enhance the performance of their business-critical applications, and eliminate the cost and complexity of managing individual network hardware.
+Cloudflare's Global Network – which is powered by Edge servers in more than 300 cities around the world, as described here – serves as the foundation on which we can rapidly develop and deploy our products for our customers.

 Cloudflare maintains log data about events on our network.
-Some of this log data will include information about visitors to and/or authorized users of a customer’s domains, networks, websites, application programming interfaces (“APIs”), or application, including the Cloudflare product Cloudflare for Teams as may be applicable.
+Some of this log data will include information about visitors to and/or authorized users of a customer’s domains, networks, websites, application programming interfaces (“APIs”), or applications, including the Cloudflare product Cloudflare Zero Trust as may be applicable.
 This metadata contains extremely limited personal data, most often in the form of IP addresses.
-We process this type of information on behalf of our customers in our main data center in the U.S. for a limited period of time.
+We process this type of information on behalf of our customers in our data centers in the U.S. and Europe for a limited period of time.

 Cloudflare views security as a critical element of ensuring data privacy.
 Since Cloudflare launched in 2010, we’ve released a number of state-of-the-art, privacy-enhancing technologies, typically ahead of the rest of the industry.
-Among other things, these tools allow our customers to easily encrypt the content of communications through universal SSL, encrypt the metadata in communications using DNS-over-HTTPS or DNS-over-TLS and encrypted SNI, and control where their SSL keys are held or where their traffic is inspected.
+Among other things, these tools allow our customers to easily encrypt the content of communications through universal SSL; encrypt or otherwise protect the metadata in communications using new protocols like DNS-over-HTTPS, DNS-over-TLS, and Oblivious HTTP; and control where their SSL keys are held or where their traffic is inspected.

-Cloudflare maintains a security program in accordance with industry standards.
-The security program includes maintaining formal security policies and procedures, establishing proper logical and physical access controls, and implementing technical safeguards in corporate and production environments, including establishing secure configurations, secure transmission and connections, logging, monitoring, and having adequate encryption technologies for personal data.
+Cloudflare maintains a security program that exceeds industry standards.
+Our security program includes maintaining formal security policies and procedures, establishing proper logical and physical access controls, and implementing technical safeguards in corporate and production environments, including establishing secure configurations, secure transmission and connections, logging, monitoring, and having adequate encryption technologies for personal data.

-We currently maintain the following validations: ISO 27001, SOC 2 Type II, and PCI DSS Level 1 compliance.
-We also maintain a SOC 3 report.
-You can learn more about our certifications here.
+We currently maintain the following validations: ISO 27001, ISO 27701, ISO 27018, SOC 2 Type II, and PCI DSS Level 1 compliance.
+We are also certified to the European Cloud Code of Conduct and Germany’s C5 2020 standard.
+You can learn more about our certifications and reports here.

-To view the security measures Cloudflare offers for the protection of personal data, including personal data transferred from the European Union (EU) to the U.S., please see Annex 2 of our standard DPA.
+To view the security measures Cloudflare offers for the protection of personal data, including personal data transferred from the European Economic Area (“EEA”) to the U.S., please see Annex 2 of our standard DPA.

 Those mechanisms include: